|Admission Standards||Very High|

 |Percent of Admitted Who Enrolled (Admission Yield)||23%||26%||24%|

-What are the requirements for admission to Rhodes College and what considerations affect admission decisions?
+What are the requirements for admission to Rhodes College and what student information is used for admission decisions?

 |High School GPA||Required|